 I, Karelin V. G., I am a public worker in the Sverdlovsk sports club (Deputy Chairman of the club), I have category I of sports hiking.

-I learned about the preparation for the Dyatlov group's campaign in early January 1959.
+I learned about the preparation for the Dyatlov group's expedition in early January 1959.
 Dyatlov came to me for a map of the area of the expedition and told me about the route.
 In addition, through me, Dyatlov took out a paper from the City Physics Committee with a request to give a leave to one of the comrades working at the plant.
 I did not know the full composition of the group.
 Before going on the hike, I knew that with Dyatlov went Kolmogorova, Doroshenko, Kolevatov, Slobodin.
 These people in terms of hiking qualifications, experience in traveling, fully meet the requirements for participants in hikes of the third category of difficulty.
 All of them were physically strong, morally stable.
 During the preparation I met Dyatlov twice in the hiking club, where he came to approve the route.

 The route of the Dyatlov group seems to me to be a normal "medium" difficulty hike and could be possible to trek in February.
 This statement is based on personal experience.
 From February 9 to 24, 1959, I traveled with a group of hikers from Sverdlovsk in the same area as the Dyatlov group, but 50-60 km to the south, and the hike was also the third category of difficulty.
 We made an ascent to Oyko-Chakur, which the Dyatlov group was supposed to climb at the end of their route.
 We also had bad weather, but it was not an insurmountable obstacle.